bytecodealliance/wasmtime/cranelift/docs/langref.rst

     The size of a :type:`f64` vector in memory is :math:`8N` bytes.

-.. type:: boolx%N
+.. type:: b1x%N

     A boolean SIMD vector.

     Boolean vectors are used when comparing SIMD vectors.
-For example, comparing two :type:`i32x4` values would produce a :type:`boolx4` result.
+For example, comparing two :type:`i32x4` values would produce a :type:`b1x4` result.

-    Like the :type:`bool` type, a boolean vector cannot be stored in memory.
+    Like the :type:`b1` type, a boolean vector cannot be stored in memory.

 Pseudo-types and type classes
 -----------------------------